rnaufal/markets-api/README.md

 ## Requirements

+Here are the requirements for markets-api service to run:

 * [Java 17](https://openjdk.java.net/projects/jdk/17/) for building the application with [Gradle](https://gradle.org).
 * [Docker](https://www.docker.com) should be installed and running as daemon.
 * [DockerCompose](https://github.com/docker/compose) should be installed to build the application and its dependencies as containers.